rolivieri/fabric-state-manager/README.md

 ```

 ## How to leverage this code from your chaincode component
-Ideally to use this code, you'd simply need to:
+Ideally, to use this code from your chaincode component, you'd simply need to:

 * Deploy this code as a chaincode component to your channel.
-* Instantiate the chaincode by providing the namespaces.
+* Instantiate this chaincode component by providing the namespaces whose data should deleted from the world state.
-* Invoking this chaincode component from your chaincode component that is also deployed to the same channel.
+* Invoke this chaincode component from your chaincode component that was deployed to the same channel.

 Unfortunately, the above won't work.
-Fabric takes into account the chaincode component when partitioning the data.
+Fabric takes into account the chaincode component when partitioning the data stored in a channel.
 This means that this chaincode component won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
 Because of this limitation, you'd need to follow these steps instead:

 TODO: Complete documentation